Frequently asked questions about the baumbad irrigation bag

 Get your premium watering bag

-Tree nurseries create life, we at baumbad protect Life.
+Tree nurseries create life, we at baumbad protect lives.

 baumbad, official partner of the Association of German Tree Nurseries.